 - Soot clean-up

 - Reinforcing damaged structures

 - Installing new carpets, plastering walls and decorating – If you do need help with these jobs, please see our:

 You will need to budget for most of the above jobs following a house fire, but how do you know how much to put aside?
 The final prices you pay will be affected by the following factors:

-- Number of rooms to be restored: The more rooms that need to be restored, the longer the labour times and the greater the cost will be.
+- The number of rooms to be restored: The more rooms that need to be restored, the longer the labour times and the greater the cost will be.

 - Size of room to be restored: Larger rooms will also have longer labour times and therefore, higher labour prices.

-- Extent of fire damage: Whether the fire was small or large will impact your fire damage clean-up cost.
+- The extent of fire damage: Whether the fire was small or large will impact your fire damage clean-up cost.

-- Type of item to be restored: Some items may be easier to restore than others, the more difficult it is to restore a possession, the greater the price you will pay.
+- Type of item to be restored: Some items may be easier to restore than others, the more difficult it is to restore possessions, the greater the price you will pay.

 - Type of damage: Smoke, soot, fire and water damage will all have a different fire restoration cost.

 - Accessibility: If it is dangerous or difficult to access your home following a fire, you can expect to pay more for restoration.

 Cleaning up after a fire can be very time-consuming and labour intensive.
 Your possessions and home will need to be cleaned and brought back to their former condition.
 In some cases, this may not be possible, but you would be surprised just how well rooms and items can be recovered.

 The average fire damage clean-up cost is £12,060.

 Smoke can be hard to eliminate as it has a nasty habit of sinking into fabrics and materials.
 This can leave your house smelling less than appealing.
 It is important to get rid of any smoke damage as soon as possible so it doesn’t spread.